WhiskyTangoFawks/LunarFalloutPlus/README.md

 ### Technical Requirements
 - This modlist should be installed on an SSD for performance reasons (the wabbajack download folder can be on an HDD though).
-- This modlist requires at least 6gb of Vram.
+- The main profile requires at least 6gb of Vram.

 The modlist is designed for relatively modern, middle range hardware.
-A high end graphics card is not required, but it does help (I am currently playing with a 6500xt on the medium preset, and FPS is mostly capped above 90 outside of Diamond City and Boston Commons, where it does drop for me).
+A high end graphics card is not required, but it does help.
+There are performance options available, including a steam deck installation guide for the Wander Profile (I don't recommend trying to run SS2 if your hardware is going to limit your performance).

 #### If you have less than 6gb of vram or the list otherwise performs badly for you
 - Do not try to run the list above 1080p, 1440 in fallout is a performance killer
-- Reducing the grass density/diversity by editting the ini file in the True Grass mod
-- Disable the ENB.
+- See the readme for the wander profile- the list has a selection of performance tweaks designed to get it running on the steam deck.

 ## Wabbajack Installation
 See [How to Wabbajack](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/How%20To%20Wabbajack.md) for detailed instructions on using wabbajack to install the modlist